musshorn/Dota-2-Building-Helper/README.md

   - Fixed building scaling being off in some cases
   - Fixed ghost particles not being removed correctly in some cases

-Update 23/4:
+Update 21/4:
-* Probably a final version
-  - Few more bugs fixed with gridnav.
-No 1x1 point obstruction means the smallest building size has to be 2
+* First "Viable" release
+  - Shift-queue implemented
+  - Should work in multiplayer, untested
+  - Multiple builders building multiple buildings at the same time